RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: Conclusions

 \section{Conclusions}

 We have investigated a local strong-form meshless method RBF-FD for numerical solution of 2D time-domain acoustic wave equation in heterogeneous media.
 The numerical tests performed here have twofold importance: (a) It is one more-step towards the robustness of the current understanding of the RBF-FD by exploring the acoustic wave propagation problem, and (b) the RBF-FD has the potential of being used in large-scale seismic modeling and inversion applications.
-Followings are some conclusions we draw from the present study \begin{enumerate} \item RBF-FD has the advantage of working with node-distribution, which are adaptive to the given velocity-variations.
+Followings are some conclusions we draw from the present study:

+\begin{enumerate} \item RBF-FD has the advantage of working with node-distribution, which are adaptive to the given velocity-variations.
 This is a clear advantage over conventional finite difference method.
-Moreover, RBF-FD save the effort through bypassing the steps of mesh-generation and preserving its shape trough out the time-iteration, which is an advantage over finite-element type methods. \item As discussed in the Numerical Test 2; since the stability-criterion in the RBF-FD method can also be adaptive to the velocity model, unlike in standard FD method, RBF-FD need not to use the maximum velocity and consequently over-sampled nodes in some parts of the domain.
+Moreover, RBF-FD save the effort through bypassing the steps of mesh-generation and preserving its shape trough out the time-iteration, which is an advantage over finite-element type methods. \item Since the stability-criterion in the RBF-FD method can also be adaptive to the velocity model, unlike in standard FD method, RBF-FD need not to use the maximum velocity and consequently over-sampled nodes in some parts of the domain.
 This lowers the total number of required nodes for highly-complicated velocity models. \item Although RBF-FD can theoretically deal with highly-non uniform node-distributions, the non-uniformity introduces numerical dispersion.
-However, since this error is mostly near the source, its contribution to the final observation is not as noticeable as the corresponding under-sampled FD method --- as discussed in the Numerical Test 2. \end{enumerate}
+However, since this error is mostly near the source, its contribution to the final observation is not as noticeable as the corresponding undersampled FD method. \item This manuscript provides the first high-performance (C++) open-source repository for meshfree seismic modeling.
+We believe the source-codes of the present paper will help readers to have a better understanding of state-of-the art implementation of RBF-FD and promote further improvement in the field with minimal development efforts. \end{enumerate}